Lupin-Jnr/Eneftier-Nav-Bar/README.md

 # Eneftier-nav-bar
 This is a nav bar<br>
 Added landing image<br>
-Added photo container with captions
+Added photo container with captions<br>
+Added about section